aeu/legible-algorithms/leetcode/0002-add-two-numbers/README.md

 ### Solution

-This wasn't too bad, it is mostly a bookkeeping problem, you have to keep track of the pointers during the math.
+ Bookkeeping / pointers / math.
+No major tricks, you just have to keep track of things while doing the calculation.